San Juan Mountains, Colorado · 9,318 ft

 Plan your ride →

-Silverton is surrounded by some of Colorado's most dramatic alpine terrain — including Chicago Basin, home to four 14,000-foot peaks accessible in a single backpacking trip.
+Silverton is the base camp for some of Colorado's most dramatic alpine terrain — including Chicago Basin, home to four 14,000-foot peaks accessible in a single backpacking trip.

 Hiking guide →